poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 people of conscience who came before her to blow the whistle on extreme levels of corruption, wrongdoing and illegality among the world's most powerful factions.
-They in turn were inspired, I'm certain, by a person who is one of my greatest political heroes, Daniel Ellsberg, who did this forty years ago.
+They in turn were inspired, I'm certain, by the person who is one of my greatest political heroes, Daniel Ellsberg, who did this forty years ago.

 [audience applauds]